Orama-Interactive/Pixelorama-Docs/docs/user_manual/user_interface/timeline.md

 sidebar_label: The Timeline
 ---

 The timeline's main purpose is to help you with creating animations.
-It is composed of frames, which are used for creating animations, and layers, which help you seperate your frames in different parts.
+It is composed of frames, which are used for creating animations, and layers, which help you separate your frames in different parts.
 Each frame is essentially a collection of multiple layers, and each individual intersection of a frame and a layer is called a [cel](../../concepts/cel).
 All frames have the same amount of layers.
 ![Screenshot of Pixelorama's timeline](../../../static/img/timeline_cels.png)

 ## Animation